 In her retirement, Sharon stays busy with community volunteering and the fabric arts.
 She currently serves on the Board of Directors of Fathers’ Support Center, a non-profit in St. Louis dedicated to fostering healthy relationships by strengthening families and communities.

 A native of Williamsville, Ill., John Thompson Jr. (’92) is a partner and head of investment solutions for the Institutional Advisory Solutions practice where he manages asset allocation portfolios for Aon Hewitt’s clients.
 He works with clients to design model portfolios, analyze investment strategies and recommend changes in client products and services.
 He is also a member of the U.S. Aon Hewitt Investment Committee.
 With a focus on individual investors and behavioral finance, in addition to traditional institutional quality asset allocation, he has constructed and overseen the development of several asset allocation programs.

-Thompson has a bachelor’s degree in history from Truman.
+John has a bachelor’s degree in history from Truman.
 He also has master’s degrees in Latin American studies, business administration-finance and international business.
-As a Fulbright and Rotary Scholar, He conducted post-graduate research projects in Montevideo, Uruguay, and Buenos Aires, Argentina.
+As a Fulbright and Rotary Scholar, he conducted post-graduate research projects in Montevideo, Uruguay, and Buenos Aires, Argentina.

 Past Recipients of the Distinguished Service Award